Local Projection Inference in High Dimensions: Acknowledgements

 \section{Acknowledgements}

+We thank the co-editor and two referees for their thorough review which substantially improved the quality of the manuscript.
 The first and second author were financially supported by the Dutch Research Council (NWO) under grant number 452-17-010.
 Previous versions of this paper were presented at seminars at Aarhus University and ESSEC Business School, the NESG 2022 conference and the 2022 Maastricht Workshop on Dimensionality Reduction and Inference in High-Dimensional Time Series.
-We gratefully acknowledge the comments by participants at these seminars and conferences.
-In addition, we thank Otilia Boldea and Lenard Lieb for helpful discussions.
-All remaining errors are our own.
+We gratefully acknowledge comments by participants at these seminars and conferences.
+We also thank Otilia Boldea and Lenard Lieb for helpful discussions.
+Remaining errors are our own.